WilliamY97/LearningJournal/Coding Questions/Breadth First Search/README.md

 **310. Minimum Height Trees**

+The idea is to pluck the leaves off the graph and then check what nodes are leaves after.
+Take those new leaves and repeat this method until there are 2 or less nodes left in the graph as that is the largest amount of nodes that can create a minimum height tree.
+Basically by peeling the layers off the graph we can find the nodes that can provide the most balanced distance to the initial leaves.

 ## Array

 Array based BFS is similar to Graphs in that we need to be concerned if we have visited a certain node before.
 In this case we don't